 The separate encryption of the PAN and track data adds an extra encryption layer.
 Compliance with the PIM means that both Adyen and you need to implement various operational measures, to meet logistical, monitoring, and other requirements.
 For example, store staff will need to inspect the terminals regularly and keep an audit trail of these inspections.

 Comparing Adyen P2PE and E2EE

-Let's have a look at the compliance, security, and quality aspects of the two encryption solutions.
+Let's have a look at the support, compliance, security, and quality aspects of the two encryption solutions.